Ice Contaminated Tailplane Stall Reports

 Ice contaminated tailplane stall is a relatively rare phenomonon.
-Many of the classic reports are not available in English, such as the Viscount accident at Stockholm in 1977, not available in a digital form, such as the Union Oil Convair 580 at Midland, Texas in 1963, or were simply not published in a formal covered report.
-The YS-11 accident at Lafayette, Indiana, and the Jetstream 3100 at Beckley, West Virginia fall into the latter category.
+Many of the classic reports are not available in English, such as the Viscount accident at Stockholm in 1977, or not available in a digital form, such as the Union Oil Convair 580 at Midland, Texas in 1963.

 Capital 67